rust-embedded/embedonomicon/src/soc-support.md

-# Guide for Silicon Vendors to Enable Rust Support for Their SoCs
+# Guide for silicon vendors to enable Rust support for their SoCs

 ## Introduction